VladislavBondarevs/ScoreCounter/README.md

 ## 🛠 Config
 All app settings and upload path in application.properties

-## 📝 License
+## 📄 License
-This project is for demonstration and educational purposes only.
+This project is **private** and intended for internal use in a real-world production environment.
+Redistribution or public sharing is not permitted.

 ## 👤 Author
 Vladislav Bondarevs